 Transformational and innovative learning experiences

 Our goal is to provide the very best, high-impact educational experiences for our students.
-In addition to strengthening these efforts across the arts, health, and education, we’re also innovating beyond our classroom walls by putting new resources into developing the highest quality online and hybrid learning experiences that the COVID-19 crisis accentuated a need for.
+In addition to strengthening these efforts across the arts, health, and education, we’re also innovating beyond our classroom walls by putting new resources into developing the highest quality online and hybrid learning experiences possible.
 The School is committed to helping undergraduates become involved with cutting-edge research projects, and is creating and expanding valuable in-person and virtual paid internship options.
 We’re refocusing our vital global engagement strategies and, once it’s safe again to travel internationally, growing the number of study abroad opportunities tied to one’s major.
 The School is also dedicated to educating and empowering our students to be equity-oriented agents of change and productive citizens who embody the Wisconsin Idea.

 Bolstering faculty support

 Faculty members are central to the School’s success as dedicated educators, groundbreaking researchers, and vital mentors to the next generation.
 We are committed to recruiting top academics with diverse backgrounds who are dedicated to scholarship, teaching, and service that embraces and engages the full measure of the diversity of our society.
 We are also making substantial new efforts to support faculty doing outstanding work by committing significant resources over the next decade to a new faculty fellowship program.
 These new fellowships provide flexible funding over five years to further a faculty member’s research and scholarship.
-We are announcing the first 10 fellows this fall, with even more to be awarded by 2030.
-We similarly anticipate establishing new professorships and chairs through Impact 2030 and a campus-wide Morgridge Match program.
+We announced the first nine fellows in the summer of 2020, with even more to be awarded by 2030.
+We similarly anticipate establishing new professorships and chairs through Impact 2030.

 Significantly strengthen student scholarships

 We challenge our students to change the world.
 However, they need support to do so.
 The School of Education is significantly increasing its scholarship and fellowship packages, and utilizing a new strategic plan for equity, diversity, and inclusion to better attract and serve students from groups that are historically under-represented at UW–Madison.
 These supports, in the form of scholarships and fully funded doctoral and master of fine arts programs, make us competitive with highly ranked peers across the nation.
-In addition, during the COVID-19 pandemic we launched a new Bridge to Success scholarship program for students facing financial need due to the crisis.
+In addition, we launched a new Bridge to Success scholarship program for students during the 2020 summer term and 2020 fall semester who were facing financial need due to the pandemic.
 Combined, these bold efforts are an investment in our students — and in our future.

 "Why I give"